aspyatkin/vagrant-helpers/README.md

 You can specify the configuration for several VM instances.
 For more information, please refer to an example configuration file `opts.multimachine-example.yaml`.

+### retain Vagrant's default key pair
+*This feature has been introduced in `1.4.1`*

+By default, Vagrant will replace its insecure key pair with a newly generated one.
+To avoid this, you can set `ssh_insert_key` to `no` in opts file.

 ## License
 MIT © [Alexander Pyatkin](https://github.com/aspyatkin)